szmer/ActualScan/README.md

 Currently indexing should work decently on many Wordpress sites, some media and forums sites, and Reddit (optional: you have to use your own [Reddit API key](https://www.reddit.com/wiki/api)).

-The project is still in a *very early* stage!
-Stay tuned for a public alpha server.
 You can follow the [blog](https://tech.actualscan.com/) with the email newsletter or RSS.
 Also see the **contributing** info at the end.